luc-github/ESP32SSDP/README.md

 > This version is an update for ESP32 V3.0.0 and later which is a breaking change, so this version of the library is not compatible with the previous versions of the ESP32 core.
 The previous version of the library is available in the branch [V1.x](https://github.com/luc-github/ESP32SSDP/tree/V1.x).
 > The deprecated functions of 1.x version have been removed.

+The service is only active in STA mode, not AP ,neither AP_STA mode.

 ## Contributors ✨